-Of the devices on the bus, only one may be the controller which exercises control over all other devices, and is also capable of operating as a talker or listener.
+Of the devices on the bus, only one may be the controller which exercises control over all other devices and is also capable of operating as a talker or listener.
 The other devices may be listeners (only able to receive data) or talkers (only able to send data), or both.
-The model 4300C is capable of talking and listening.
+The model 4300C can talk and listen.
 The controller may address other devices and command them to listen or talk.
 Only one device may talk at any one time.